Why We’re the Best

 Because of its strategic coastal location, pirates often descended upon the city.
 At least one known pirate crew, led by an associate of Blackbeard named Stede Bonnet, was hanged in Charleston.
 The raucous and vengeful spirits are believed to have left behind.

 Though Charleston is a gorgeous place, there is a profound ugliness to its history, especially in this aspect, from both criminals and their punishers.
-It is these places that are the most paranormally active of all, as perhaps the ghostly prisoners are constantly still trying to escape, even after death.
+These places are the most paranormally active of all, as perhaps the ghostly prisoners are constantly still trying to escape, even after death.